Back pain will usually improve within a few weeks or months. There are several things you can try to help reduce your pain in the meantime.

 Manual therapy can help reduce back pain, but it should only be used alongside other measures such as exercise.

-Your GP may suggest psychological therapy, in addition to other treatments such as exercise and manual therapy.
+A GP may suggest psychological therapy, in addition to other treatments such as exercise and manual therapy.

-Therapies such as cognitive behavioural therapy (CBT) can help you manage your back pain better by changing how you think about your condition.
+Psychological therapies such as cognitive behavioural therapy (CBT) can help you manage your back pain better by changing how you think about your condition.

 While the pain in your back is very real, how you think and feel about your condition can make it worse.